9 Best Climbing Harnesses of 2025

 Rating: 4 out of 5.

 It has the same official safety certifications as harnesses that cost three times more.
-It also has four gear loops
+It also has four gear loops.

 For the price, you simply cannot find a safer, more capable harness.
 Period.
+The most affordable harness that does not compromise on safety or core features.

 Most Lightweight